suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/random%20forest%20hyperparameter%20tuned.jpg"/>

+The AUC of the classifier came out to be about 0.93 which is better than all the models we have tested so far.
+Furthermore, it has the highest f1 score for both the classes.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/random%20forest%20hyperparameter%20tuned%20roc%20curves.jpg"/>

+After performing feature engineering along with model experimentation, it can be found that the hyperparameter tuned random forest is performing the best on the test set (unseen data).
+We can expect the performance to be quite similar in real-world assuming that the distribution of the test data is similar to the distribution of the real-time data.

 ## Future Scope
 * Additional features such as the __location__ of the customer could be added which would also help in determining whether a person is going to stay in the __telco service or not__.